kecman/view/PLAN.md

 - [UI/UX] Hover over UI element (button/checkbox) and press a key to bind that key to it, display the bound keys in a list somewhere
 - [UI/UX] When hovering over items in the scene make the others/overlapping ones transparent
 - [XXL,UI/UX] Suggested values when transforming an item
+- [UI/UX] Add a button to capture a screenshot, look at the Jai Clipboard module
+- [XXL,UI/UX] Think about how to do literate programming in Jai, use this to generate the user documentation.
+Maybe with notes attached to procedures or decalarations?
+It would be cool to generate context specific help windows using this information in comments/notes somehow, maybe a local variable matching some pattern get processed by a meta program?